Heirloom piano comes home to Rapid City's Halley family

 James IV was born in Rapid City to James III and Gertrude Halley in 1923.
 James IV worked in and eventually ran Halley’s Store for many years.
 James IV served on the Keystone town board, school board, historical society, was a Boy Scout leader and participated in other civic activities.

-Dozens of Halley descendents still live in the Rapid City and the Black Hills.
+Dozens of Halley descendants still live in Rapid City and the Black Hills.

 “It’s the beauty of the Black Hills,” Judy said.
 “My dad loved it here and we love it here.
 This is home.”